ChristophFausak/homebridge-gira-enet/README.md

 This plugin can communicate with Jung/Gira Mobile Gateways and their provisioned devices.
 Currently, the whole setup needs to be done with the respective Jung/Gira eNet app.
 Then you need to get the channels for your devices.
 You might guess them - first used channel is 16.
 Or you use the sampe-gateway.js from the homebridge-enet package to read the config of your gateway.

 Version history :
+v1.0.1
+Just a little fix, made a typo in index.js

 v1.0.0
 Clean up the code, rewrite of the readme and modified the config screen.